-The Department of Environment & Health has ample experience in characterizing the toxic potency of a sample, that may range from individual, pure compounds to complex mixtures as present in abiotic or biotic environmental samples (water, passive samplers, solid particulate matter, sediment, dust, biota).
-For this purpose, the sample or its extract is tested in a battery of bioassays, which are biological test systems making use of whole organisms or parts of organisms (e.g., tissues, cells, proteins) showing a quantitative response when exposed to toxic chemicals.
+Toxicity profiling is aimed to characterize the toxic potency of a sample, that may range from individual, pure compounds to complex mixtures that occur in environmental samples.
+Here, one can think of water, passive samplers, solid particulate matter, sediment and dust, but also blood or amniotic fluid.
+For toxicity profiling, the sample or its extract is tested in a battery of bioassays, which are biological test systems making use of whole organisms or parts of organisms (e.g., tissues, cells, proteins) showing a quantitative response when exposed to toxic chemicals.
 Based on the responses of the different bioassays, a toxicity profile of the sample is constructed, which can be regarded as its toxicological “fingerprint”.

 Toxicity profiling can be performed for different purposes, i.e.